alfille/eMission/src/OwnServer.md

 ### Operating system

-While the development and deployment has been on linux, all the software is platform agnostic.
+While the development and deployment has been on Linux, all the software is platform agnostic.